Do lavender and tea tree oils cause breast growth and early puberty in children?

-Without an analysis of the effects of these ingredients within the human body, the safety of these two oils in pediatric products cannot be confirmed scientifically.
+Without an analysis of the effects of these ingredients within the human body, the safety of these two oils in pediatric products (or lack thereof) cannot be confirmed scientifically.
 These studies will be the first to identify the outcomes of the use of lavender and tea tree essential oils in personal care products for babies and children.

 Frequently Asked Questions